 On January 5th, 2023 CraneDigital turned 28 years old.
-I was talking with my wife this morning wondering at what point the number of years one has been doing something could be construed as a minus, not a plus.
-Neither of us knew the answer to that question.
-The hope is the number of years of experience translates into integrity, trust and competence and the sheer fact that if you’re still around doing something that long, you must be doing something right.
+The hope is the number of years of experience translates into integrity, trust and competence.
+And – the fact you’re still around doing the same thing that long, you must enjoy it, and you must be doing something right.

 The market place can be a great crucible.
 One metric might be longevity; how long a company is able to maintain the proper balance between serving their clients well and staying in business.
 Adjusting and changing with market trends to remain relevant can be tricky.
 On the one hand, ‘trending’ can be important.
 On the other, ‘trendy’ is, well… no one wants to be trendy.
 Trying to stay ahead of the curve just a little by investing time and energy in the right places while remaining true to the foundational principles that have shaped success over 28 years – without becoming stodgy or irrelevant.